CIBC-Internal/python/Doc/library/email.mime.rst

    object as necessary.
 The default encoding is base64.
 See the :mod:`email.encoders` module for a list of the built-in encoders.

+   Optional *policy* argument defaults to :class:`compat32 <email.policy.Compat32>`.

    *_params* are passed straight through to the base class constructor.

+   .. versionchanged:: 3.6
+      Added *policy* keyword-only parameter.

-.. currentmodule:: email.mime.image
+.. module:: email.mime.image

-.. class:: MIMEImage(_imagedata, _subtype=None, _encoder=email.encoders.encode_base64, **_params)
+.. class:: MIMEImage(_imagedata, _subtype=None, \
+                     _encoder=email.encoders.encode_base64, \
+                    *, policy=compat32, **_params)

    Module: :mod:`email.mime.image`

-   A subclass of :class:`~email.mime.nonmultipart.MIMENonMultipart`, the :class:`MIMEImage` class is used to create MIME message objects of major type :mimetype:`image`. *_imagedata* is a string containing the raw image data.
-If this data can be decoded by the standard Python module :mod:`imghdr`, then the subtype will be automatically included in the :mailheader:`Content-Type` header.
+   A subclass of :class:`~email.mime.nonmultipart.MIMENonMultipart`, the :class:`MIMEImage` class is used to create MIME message objects of major type :mimetype:`image`. *_imagedata* contains the bytes for the raw image data.
+If this data type can be detected (jpeg, png, gif, tiff, rgb, pbm, pgm, ppm, rast, xbm, bmp, webp, and exr attempted), then the subtype will be automatically included in the :mailheader:`Content-Type` header.
 Otherwise you can explicitly specify the image subtype via the *_subtype* argument.
    If the minor type could not be guessed and *_subtype* was not given, then :exc:`TypeError` is raised.

    Optional *_encoder* is a callable (i.e. function) which will perform the actual encoding of the image data for transport.
 This callable takes one argument,